Collaboration Education Volunteer Guidelines

 Collaboration Education Inc. is a not-for-profit, registered 501(c)(3) organization that provides expert tutoring, mentoring, and enrichment activities to economically disadvantaged K–12 students who are struggling academically.

-We work in coordination with schools, families, and community organizations to help these children succeed.
-Activities take place outside of the school day in a variety of community settings.
+We work in coordination with schools, families, and community organizations to help children succeed both inside and outside the classroom.
+Our programs take place in a variety of community settings and are designed to support academic growth, confidence, and long-term success.

 We also provide opportunities for toddlers and their parents to engage in active, developmentally appropriate learning experiences.